Forward Invariance in Neural Network Controlled Systems: Paralleletope Invariant Sets

-It is important to note that the inclusion functions for the Jacobian matrices in \eqref{eq:Tclinclfun} are obtained in the original coordinates.
-In principle, one could instead symbolically write $g$ as a new system and directly apply the closed-loop Jacobian-based inclusion function from~\eqref{eq:clinclfun}.
-In practice, however, these transformed dynamics often have complicated expressions that lead to excessive conservatism when using natural inclusion functions and are not suitable for characterizing invariant sets.
+It is important to note that the inclusion functions $\sfJ_x,\sfJ_u,\sfJ_w$ in~\eqref{eq:Tclinclfun} are evaluated in the original coordinates.
+Instead, one could symbolically write $g$ as a new system and directly apply the closed-loop Jacobian-based inclusion function from~\eqref{eq:clinclfun}.
+In practice, however, these transformed dynamics often have complicated expressions that lead to excessive conservatism when using natural inclusion functions, and are not suitable for characterizing invariant sets.
 In the next Theorem, we link forward invariant hyper-rectangles in transformed coordinates to forward invariant paralleletopes in standard coordinates.